 Financial assets, designated at fair value through profit or loss upon initial recognition, are managed and their performance evaluated on a fair value basis, consistent with the Scheme's documented investment strategy.
-The assets are investments in a unit in the GAT which, in turn, invests in fixed interest securities.
+The assets are investments in units in the GAT which, in turn, invest in New Zealand equities, overseas equities and fixed interest instruments.

-Financial assets, classified as loans and receivables, include balances due from contributors and receivables from related parties (if applicable).
+Financial assets, classified as loans and receivables, include contributions due from employers, receivables from related parties and other receivables (if applicable).

-Financial liabilities, measured at amortised cost, include accounts payable, and bank overdrafts (if applicable).
+Financial liabilities, measured at amortised cost, include accounts payable and bank overdrafts (if applicable).